Code42 and FedRAMP compliance

 - The Code42 federal environment is categorized in the moderate impact level according to FIPS 199 requirements.

-- The administration console, Code42 app, and all data is encrypted according to FIPS 140-2 requirements, instead of via other strong encryption methods that may not be FIPS compliant.
+- The Code42 console, Code42 agent, and all data is encrypted according to FIPS 140-2 requirements, instead of via other strong encryption methods that may not be FIPS compliant.
 In all Code42 environments, data is encrypted both at rest and in transit.

-- To ensure the use of FIPS encryption in the Code42 app, app installations must be deployed with a deployment policy.
-Users cannot download the installation package from the administration console or an email message.
+- To ensure the use of FIPS encryption in the Code42 agent, app installations must be deployed with a deployment policy.
+Users cannot download the installation package from the Code42 console or an email message.

 - External keystores (such as a Vault server) cannot be used to separately store encryption keys.

-- Zip file restores from the administration console are not available.
+- Zip file restores from the Code42 console are not available.
 Administrators can still restore any files to any device using the device or "push" restore feature.

 - Code42 backs up data in the Code42 federal environment in the order that files were discovered and added to the to-do list, instead of backing up the most recent files first followed by older files.